jrdegbe/thamesthrive-api/docs/resources/ua3_tracker_resource.md

 3. In the left-hand column, click Tracking Info
 4. Click ‘Tracking Code’
 5. Your code will be available here.
 For Universal Analytics users, the codes start with “UA.”
-6. Copy the code and paste to the Tracardi Resource Form.
+6. Copy the code and paste to the ThamesThrive Resource Form.